 In the overt treatment, chat nicknames displayed political affiliation (e.g., “Democrat 1”, “Republican 2”), while in the covert treatment, nicknames were neutral (e.g., “Participant 1”, “Participant 2”).
 Although participants in the covert condition could infer their partner’s political affiliation through conversation, this signalling remained indirect.
-At the end of the study, we asked participants to complete a brief survey about their reasoning process and overall experience (see Figure \ref{FlowChart}).
-The study received ethical approval from the University College Dublin Office of Research Ethics (HS-E-22-35-Samahita).
+At the end of the study, we asked participants to complete a brief survey about their reasoning process and overall experience (see Figure~\ref{FlowChart}).

-All in all, our analysis includes 648 notes, split equally between collaborative and individual notes (216 each).
-Figure S1 illustrates the breakdown of collaborative notes by group configuration and treatments.
+In total, our analysis includes 648 notes, split equally between collaborative and individual notes (216 each).
+Figure~S4 illustrates the breakdown of collaborative notes by group configuration and treatments.
 We discarded any interaction in which either participant ceased communication or in which chat text was submitted as a note.
 Any notes indicating that participants failed to reach an agreement or to comprehend the task were also discarded.